 3. Get to know the client’s way of paying

 Every client is different.
-Some will insist on their own payment terms of 60 days whilst others might pay the same day you invoice.
-Some might need to issue a Purchase Order number before you send over your invoice; others may request there is a certain company name included on the document.
+Some will insist on their payment terms of 60 days while others might pay the same day you invoice.
+Some might need to issue a Purchase Order number before you send over your invoice; others may request there is a specific company name included on the document.

 4. Make friends with the accountant or accounts department

-With one of my clients, I’m on first name terms with the woman in the accounts department.
+With one of my clients, I’m on first-name terms with the woman in the accounts department.
 We always have a laugh when I call, and I send her chocolates at Christmas to thank her for being so helpful.
-I’m being sincere in my approach, it does no harm to be nice and I’ve never suffered a late payment.
+I'm sincere in my approach, be kind, and I’ve never suffered a late payment.

 5. Create the perfect invoice